 Cocktails To Add To Serve

-We often serve Amaretto Liqeuer with a drip of cherry juice, other times a glass of dry white or dry red wine, suffice.
+We often serve Amaretto Liqeuer with a drip of cherry juice, other times a glass of dry white or dry red wine, suffices.

-Frangelico and Limoncello are also amazing as a cocktail, after-dinner drink with the flaky, crisp, filled cannoli pastries.
+Frangelico and Limoncello are also amazing as a cocktail, an after-dinner drink with flaky, crisp, filled cannoli pastries.